evennia/evennia/docs/source/Components/OnDemandHandler.md

 ### Bouncing back and forth

 `evennia.OnDemandTask.stagefunc_bounce` is an included static-method callable you can use to 'bounce' the sequence of stages.
-That is, it will cycle to the end of the cycle and then reverse direction and cycle through the sequence in reverse.
+That is, it will cycle to the end of the cycle and then reverse direction and cycle through the sequence in reverse, keeping the same time intervals between each stage.

 To make this repeat indefinitely, you need to put these callables at both ends of the list: